The Basics of FFS: Facial Feminization Surgery

 As society’s attitudes towards transgender people slowly shift, topics such as FFS or Facial Feminization Surgery are becoming more openly discussed.
-At the same time, the medical community is reaching a consensus on the importance of facial feminization for the overall well being of trans women.
+At the same time, the medical community is reaching a consensus on the importance of face feminization for the overall wellbeing of trans women.
 But for many people, the concept of FFS surgery remains somewhat mysterious.
 That’s why we at FACIALTEAM wanted to put together this simple guide to the basics of facial feminization surgery.

-In this post, we’ll go over what FFS is, what types of procedures it includes, and what patients can expect if they decide to embark on this journey.
+In this post, we’ll briefly define FFS and discuss what it is, what types of procedures it includes, and what patients can expect if they decide to embark on this journey.

 MOVE ARROWS SIDE TO SIDE TO SEE ALL BEFORE AND AFTER PHOTOS

+So, exactly what is FFS?
+What does it entail?
 The combination of surgical techniques employed in a personalized FFS treatment plan is highly individualized.
 It all depends on the patient’s goals, features, underlying facial structure, and overall health.
-There is no one-size-fits-all set of procedures used in facial feminization.
+There is no one-size-fits-all set of procedures used in facial feminization, and are adapted to be aggressive or subtle according to safety and the patient’s goals.
 However, some of the most common approaches include:

 – Brow & Orbital reduction surgery